 The third is telling yourself that you are willing to feel your feelings.
 You are explicitly asking for this.
 You did this out loud with self-talk.

 The fourth practice is thanking your mind-body when it responds the way you want it to (reduction in pain), again with self-talk.

-The fifth practice is observing an increase or decrease in symptoms in the moment.
+The fifth practice is observing an increase or decrease in symptoms in real time.
 During our walk you noticed changes in symptoms as you allowed feelings to emerge, and when you used self-talk.
 When you notice symptoms change, do your best to link changes to feelings, events, ease, or how you are pressuring yourself in the moment.
 Practicing this, you get more and more evidence that the origin of pain is psychological, not physical.

-With these psychological practices we eliminate other treatments, because addressing symptoms as if they had physical causes and physical treatments just reenforces the pain distraction strategy.
+With these psychological practices we eliminate other treatments, because addressing symptoms as if they had physical causes and physical treatments just re-enforces the pain distraction strategy.

 To Be Clear

 Dr. Sarno suggests that the pressures, conflicts, and difficult feelings did not have to stop or be reduced.
 Dr. Sarno also assures us that we cannot change our personalities.
 We just have to make the connection in our minds between the pressures/resulting emotions –and the pain, and the method works.
 We know that pain is there to distract us from deep feelings, and the pain-distractions stop because they no longer serve a purpose.

 This is a mind-blowing relief for me because my perfectionist/striving mind can’t grasp that the pain can stop without “fixing something.”
 It is also instructive for me to see that “trying to stop my feelings” is deeply enraging, exhausting, and only feeds my TMS symptoms.
 We try to practice thinking psychologically with compassion and trust in the process.
 We catch ourselves again and again thinking in our habitual way that the symptoms are caused by physical troubles, and we gently bring ourselves back to thinking psychologically.